 Javari [TE05, QTE08] is a Java language extension that helps programmers to avoid mutation errors that result from unintended side effects.
 If the Javari checker issues no warnings for a given program, then that program will never change objects that should not be changed.
 This guarantee enables a programmer to detect and prevent mutation-related errors.
 (See Section 2.7 for caveats to the guarantee.)
-The Javari webpage (http://groups.csail.mit.edu/paq/javari/) contains papers that explain the Javari language and type system.
+The Javari webpage (http://groups.csail.mit.edu/pag/javari/) contains papers that explain the Javari language and type system.
+By contrast to those papers, the Javari checker uses an annotation-based dialect of the Javari language.

-The Javarifier tool infers Javari types for an existing program; see Section 6.2.
+The Javarifier tool infers Javari types for an existing program; see Section 6.2.2.

 Also consider the IGJ checker (Section 5).
 The IGJ type system is more expressive than that of Javari, and the IGJ checker is a bit more robust.
-However, IGJ lacks a type inference tools such as Javarifier.
+However, IGJ lacks a type inference tool such as Javarifier.

-6.1 Annotation Javari dialect
+6.1 Javari annotations

-The Javari checker uses an annotation-based dialect of the Javari language.
-A programmer can write five annotations: @ReadOnly, @Mutable, @Assignable, @PolyRead, and @QReadOnly. (@QReadOnly corresponds to Javari's "? readonly" for wildcard types).
+Five annotations are part of the Javari type system.

+A programmer can write five annotations: @ReadOnly, @Mutable, @Assignable, @PolyRead, and @QReadOnly.